International VBOA Meeting 2020 in eastern Switzerland

 After 1.3 kms you will see the two roundabouts as above.

-from Zürich airport: motorway A1 to St. Gallen, and same as above.
+from Zürich airport: take the motorway A1 to St. Gallen, and same as above.

 Swiss speed limits: built-up areas 50 kmph, overland 80 kmph, and there are lots of speed traps, concealed and expensive!
 But then we drive veteran cars and we are not in a hurry.